 Client tools, which are what you’ll need to manage your online database, are also provided by the database server.
 These tools allow you to create tables, indexes, and other database structures.

 Without useful data implemented, your database is basically an empty structure.
 An example of what is meant by useful data is: let’s say you have an online jewellery store, it will need inventory records that describe each piece that is up for sale, this will include its description, model number, and price — that information is the data your database needs.
 Some businesses may already have this information saved on a spreadsheet, if so, this can be easily copied by using the provided client tools.

 To make it all work, your database needs to be connected to a web program.
 The way this happens is that the program reads the data sent from your database, and then sends users web pages based on the database content.
 It is connected through what is called a connection string.
 The connection string is used to open the database, and details things such as the database name, the server’s IP (Internet Protocol) address, and a login ID and password.
 Searching for data, changing existing records and/or adding new ones is done through other parts of the web program.

-The step-by-step instructions of creating a database will vary depending on the online database builder you’ve selected.
+The step-by-step instructions for creating a database will vary depending on the online database builder you’ve selected.
 However, the steps will be similar enough for you to be able to apply the following best practice tips for a more successful outcome.

 Choose the right-looking service provider